Water-Silver/ComputerVision/W1_rotation/README.md

 - By "nearest" the floor() function will be used to fill the pixel with the closest pixel's intensity.

-- By "bilinear" the pixcel's intensity will by calculated by the surounding 4 points.
+- By "bilinear" the pixel's intensity will by calculated by the surounding 4 points.

   The way to do this is : calculate the intensity of points between the two upper points(f(x',y))